-WOAH.
-Stacy Hanna, what are you thinking?
+Stacy Hanna, what are you thinking?!
 How could you possibly deprive your child from the classic childhood experience of Santa Clause–It goes hand-in-hand with being a kid.
-Karaline needs to experience magic, make believe and wonder!
+Kids need to experience magic, make believe and wonder.

-I understand how this can come as a shock.
-I know so many people who look back on their childhood seeing Santa Claus as such a fun, sweet memory and you want to give that to your children as well.
-Let me explain to you why Andrew and I feel so strongly about something that may seem trivial to many.
+I understand this can come as a shock.
+I know so many people who look back on their childhood seeing Santa Claus as such a fun, sweet memory and we want to give that to our children as well.
+After all, imagination is important and is something that parents do indeed need to not only foster but celebrate.

 ***I do need to add a caveat.
 I think it’s so important that if you do decide not to tell your kids about Santa Clause that you also explain to them the importance of staying quiet about what they know around other kids.
-This could really cause anger and hurt in other families.
+This could really cause anger and hurt in other families that is not ours to cause.
 It’s a private family decision (as much as families are able to keep their toddlers quiet 🙂 ), and respect for others decisions in this is still important.***